-Selenium is an organic chemical that is mainly derived from soil, water, and plant materials.
-Obviously, humans mainly acquire it through various plant sources, and since it is required for a number of essential.
-It is considered a non-metal, and although it is toxic in large quantities, it is necessary for certain cellular functions of animals and people.
+Selenium is an essential trace mineral that is mainly derived from soil, water, and plant materials.
+Humans mainly acquire it from various plant sources, and since it is required for several essential activities, it is considered a non-metal.
+Although toxic in large quantities, it is necessary for certain cellular functions of animals and people.
 Therefore, including selenium-rich plant material in your diet is very important for maintaining overall health and wellness.

-It was actually discovered accidentally in the early 19th century, as a precipitate given off in the lead chamber process that was required to produce sulfuric acid.
+This mineral was discovered accidentally in the early 19th century, as a precipitate given off in the lead chamber process that was required to produce sulfuric acid.
 It was originally thought to be toxic and was eliminated, but when it was burned, it gave off an unusual smell, similar to the pungent odor of horseradish.
 Eventually, it was recognized as an independent element, although it is quite rare and difficult to find in large quantities.
-It was initially thought to be highly dangerous to humans, since workers in factories exposed to it often became ill.
-Later, it was seen as an essential nutrient in animals, and subsequently, humans.

 Health Benefits of Selenium